ralphchen/vpc/intl.en-US/API reference/EIP/DescribeEipAddresses.md

 -   InUse: The EIP has been bound to a cloud resource.

--   vailable: The EIP is not bound to any cloud resources.
+-   Available: The EIP is not bound to any cloud resources.

  |